AmigaAbattoir/nova-actionscript3/README.md

 # Syntax check

-I the syntax provided with the AS3MXML is not to Nova's liking and doesn't fully recognize things, need to reworked.
+The syntax provided with the AS3MXML is not to Nova's liking and doesn't fully recognize things, need to reworked.

 I stared working on using the Syntax XML from Panic's Javascript extensions, and have made a bit of progress.